We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 Now, leaders realize that no amount of tactical rigor can compensate for teams running on empty.
 Collaboration breaks down when stress runs high, cross-functional programs stall due to unclear, siloed communication, and innovation slows when there is a lack of prioritization.
 Professionals can feel overwhelmed.
 Mental health and emotional intelligence are not side notes; they are indicators of success that cannot be ignored or minimized.

-Organizations are continuing to learn that healthy teams communicate better, solve problems faster, and adapt to change with far less friction.
+Organizations are continuing to acknowledge and honor that healthy teams communicate better, solve problems faster, and adapt to change with far less friction.
 Power skills like emotional intelligence, active listening, coaching, and resilience have become the toolkit that keeps cross-functional stakeholders moving in the same direction.

 This U-turn proves what I’ve championed: when project managers prioritize people, they elevate performance.
 When they invest in mental health and develop their skills, they lead programs that not only deliver results but also create workplaces where professionals can genuinely thrive.